 For both birth parents and those seeking to adopt, it is important to remember to stay up to date on information about adoption.
 Sometimes, even when you’re in the process of adoption, policies and procedures can change.

 Sign up for newsletters from your agency.
 Check-in with your social worker every few weeks to stay updated on your case.
 However, remember that no news doesn’t mean social workers are not working on anything—sometimes, it’s better to just wait, but it made me feel proactive to touch base.
 Make sure that you sign up for other magazines, log on to this site, etc. to stay on top of what is going on in the adoption community—it’s helpful to stay immersed in your own mental health.

 Remember to be prepared for the unexpected.
 Learn more about my own failed adoption experience here.

 For more information on how to adopt, read this article.

-As you navigate these processes, remember that there are a lot of people that are around to help.
+As you navigate these processes and ask yourself, how does adoption work, remember that there are a lot of people that are around to help.
 Find a support system, do your research, and relax.
 You will come to the right conclusions, find the right people to help you, and be able to do this like others before you.
 Getting started is always the hardest part.